The Death of Eric Cartman

-"The Death of Eric Cartman" is the sixth episode in the ninth season of the American animated television series South Park.
-The 131st episode overall, it originally aired on Comedy Central in the United States on April 13, 2005.
+"The Death of Eric Cartman" is the sixth episode of the ninth season of the American animated television series South Park.
+The 131st episode overall, it was first broadcast on Comedy Central in the United States on April 13, 2005.
+In the episode, the other boys begin to ignore Cartman for eating the chicken skin off of an order of Kentucky Fried Chicken.
+This leads Cartman to conclude that he must've died and is now a ghost.
+Cartman tries to get into heaven by doing "good deeds", forcing a naive Butters to do all the deeds for him.

-In the episode, the other boys begin ignoring Cartman, leading to him concluding that he must be a ghost.
-Cartman tries to get into heaven by doing "good deeds", but fails in the end.
+"The Death of Eric Cartman" was written and directed by series co-creator Trey Parker, based on an idea Trey came up with while hiking on vacation.

 Plot

-Cartman, Kyle, Stan and Kenny wait at Stan's house for Stan's mom to come home with Kentucky Fried Chicken for dinner.
-When she arrives, the boys help her unload her groceries, but Cartman remains behind, eats all the chicken skins, and goes home to sit on the toilet and read comic books, making Kenny cry.
+Stan, Kyle, Cartman, and Kenny wait at Stan's house for Stan's mom to come home with KFC for dinner.
+When she arrives, the boys help her unload her groceries, but Cartman remains behind, eats all the chicken skin, and goes home to sit on the toilet and read comic books.
+Kenny starts wailing vehemently after seeing the half-eaten chicken.
 Enraged, Stan, Kyle, and Kenny decide Cartman has finally crossed the line and start to ignore him.
-The other kids in their class go along.
-Cartman’s mother has a new toilet installed after Cartman destroys it with his chicken skin defecations.
-Cartman mistakenly believes that the toilet is his body.
-Cartman, unable to conceive that anyone would ignore him, thinks he has died and become a ghost.
-He goes home and hears his mother cry, and believes that she is crying over his death.
-However, she is actually having sex with the plumber.
+The other boys in their class go along.
+Cartman, unable to conceive that anyone would ignore him, thinks he is dead and has become a ghost.
+Cartman's mother has a new toilet installed after Cartman destroys it with his chicken skin defecations.
+Cartman goes home and mistakenly believes that the toilet is his body when he sees a box being carried out of the house by plumbers.
+Cartman also hears his mother cry and believes that she is crying over his death.
+However, she is actually having sex with one of the other plumbers.